 Option pricing models require the input of highly subjective assumptions including the expected stock price volatility, the expected life of an option and the number of awards ultimately expected to vest.
 Changes in these assumptions can materially affect the fair value estimates of an option.
 Furthermore, the estimated fair value of an option does not necessarily represent the value that will ultimately be realized by an employee.
-We used historical data to estimate the expected forfeiture rate, intrinsic and historical data to estimate the expected price volatility, and a weighted-average expected life formula to estimate the expected option life.
+We used historical data to estimate the expected forfeiture rate, intrinsic and historical data to estimate the expected option life.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the estimated life of the option.
 If actual results are not consistent with our assumptions and judgments used in estimating the key assumptions, we may be required to increase or decrease compensation expense.

-Comparison of Results for the Three Months Ended March 31, 2005 to the Three Months Ended March 31, 2006
+Comparison of Results for the Three Months Ended June 30, 2005 to the Three Months Ended June 30, 2006

 Revenues.
-Revenues decreased \$6.8 million from \$90.7 million for the quarter ended March 31, 2005 to \$83.9 million for the quarter ended March 31, 2006.
-The \$6.8 million decrease was attributable to a decrease in domestic revenues of \$4.9 million and a decrease in international revenues of \$1.9 million.
+Revenues decreased \$9.1 million from \$95.3 million for the three months ended June 30, 2005 to \$86.2 million for the three months ended June 30, 2006.
+The \$9.1 million decrease was attributable to a decrease in domestic revenues of \$4.0 million and a decrease in international revenues of \$5.1 million

-Our domestic revenue decline is primarily attributed to our Enterprise Network Services segment, primarily as a result of customer delays and the impact of personnel turnover and other related activities that occurred immediately following the completion of the earn-out period in one of the acquired entities.
-Aggregate international revenues decreased by \$1.9 million from the prior year period, which represented the primary decline in the Wireless Network Services segment, primarily due to the completion of a significant project in EMEA in 2005, as well as due to the impact of increased pricing pressures in the same international market resulting in reduced revenues of \$3.6 million in EMEA, offset partially by increased revenues in our Brazilian operation of \$1.7 million.
+Our domestic revenue decline is primarily attributed to our Enterprise Network Services segment, primarily as a result of customer delays and the impact of personnel turnover and other related activities that occurred immediately following the completion of the earn-out period in two of the acquired entities in the first quarter of 2006.
+The customer delays as well as the rebuilding of the management teams did not return to normalcy until later in the second quarter of 2006, resulting in reduced revenues and operating margins for both the first and second quarters for the Enterprise Network Services segment.
+Aggregate international revenues decreased by \$5.1 million from the prior year period, which represented the primary decline in the Wireless Network Services segment, primarily due to the completion of a significant project in EMEA in 2005, as well as due to the impact of increased pricing pressures in the same international market resulting in reduced revenues of \$3.5 million in EMEA, and decreased revenues in our Brazilian operation of \$1.6 million resulting from the wind-down of our deployment business in that region.

-Revenues by operating segment for the quarters ended March 31, 2005 and 2006 are as follows (in millions):
+Revenues by operating segment for the three months ended June 30, 2005 and 2006 are as follows (in millions):